xdifu/cits5505-masters-group37/README.md

     ```bash
     flask db migrate -m "A short, descriptive message of the changes"
     ```
-    This command compares your models to the current database schema (as tracked by previous migrations) and generates a new script in the `migrations/versions/` directory.
+    This command compares your models to the current database schema (as tracked by previous migrations) and generates a new script in the `migrations/versions/` directory. **Make this message meaningful**, as it helps you and your team understand the purpose of each migration when looking at the history.
 3.  **Review Script:** **Always open and review the generated migration script.** Alembic does its best, but for complex changes (e.g., data transformations, renaming columns that SQLite doesn't natively support well), you might need to manually adjust the script.
+See "Important Notes" below.
 4.  **Apply Migration:**
     ```bash
     flask db upgrade
     ```
     This applies the latest (or all pending) migration scripts to your database.
 5.  **Commit Changes:** Commit both your model changes (`app/models.py`) and the new migration script (`migrations/versions/your_new_script.py`) to version control.
+This ensures that other developers and your deployment process can apply the same schema changes.

 ### Common Migration Commands